jzumsteg/zumstegs-blog/pages/cheese.md

 Hard to say, really, but in no order, we really like:
 Brie, especially Brie de Nangis
 Fourme d'Ambert.
 You can get this in varying levels of sharpness; we like it as sharp as possible
 Morbier.
-A soft cheese with a streak of bleu in the middle.
+A soft cheese with a thin layer of ash in the middle.
 Cantal.
 Our favorite of the cured cheeses.